npanuhin/Bing-Wallpaper-Archive/README.md

 ### Copyright

-All images are property of their respective owners (Microsoft, Getty Images, etc.), see the `copyright` field for more details.
+All images are the property of their respective owners (Microsoft, Getty Images, etc.), see the `copyright` field for more details.

-Microsoft's statement regarding wallpaper downloads is: "**Use of this image is restricted to wallpaper only.**"
+Microsoft states: "**Use of this image is restricted to wallpaper only.**"